desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 Taking $\epsilon=0.01$ as an example gives us a correct solution probability of $97.03\%$ for Llama3-8b, and only $85.74\%$ for Phi-3.5-mini-instruct.
 If all numbers are in the range $[10, 99]$, the probability of correct solution remains $97.03\%$ for Llama3-8b and goes up to $91.27\%$ for Phi-3.5-mini-instruct.

-If the number ranges in GSM-Symbolic are systematically chosen to be larger than those in GSM8K (and don't even include the original question values), then we cannot claim that both datasets come from the same distribution.
+If the number ranges in GSM-Symbolic are systematically chosen to be larger than those in GSM8K (and don't even include the original question values), then it cannot claimed that the datasets come from the same distribution.
 Tokenisation is one mechansim that explains why this matters; larger number ranges in GSM-Symbolic may inherently disadvantage certain (and eventually all) models, potentially explaining some of the observed performance differences between models and datasets.

 > We have also observed the performance of LLMs deteriorating as question complexity increases.

-The same analysis is applicable to more complex questions; e.g. adding one extra clause, even if it takes only one operation --> similalry for 2
+The same analysis is applicable to more complex questions; e.g. adding one extra clause, even if it takes only one operation --> similalry for 2 clauses;

-do a table!

 --> Say reasoning: translating the text to a sequence of operations; what the paper tests is whether models can do that *and* perofrm the operations correctly.
 The rest of this post will not deal with reasoning;

-### Statistical significance?
+**Verdict:** TODO

+### Is the decline in performance statistically significant?

+For the purpose of this analysis, let's **assume** that GSM8K and GSM-Symbolic come from the same distribution.

 For many models in Figure 2, the dashed line is in the right tail of the distribution.
-Additionally, Figure 3 of the paper reports substantial performance decrease for many other models.
-Can we claim that there is a statistically significant difference in model performance between GSM-Symbolic and GSM8K?
+Additionally, Figure 3 of the paper, reproduced below, reports substantial performance decrease for many other models.

 {{< figure library="true" src="fig3_gsm.png" title="Figure from Mirzadeh et al. (2024) https://arxiv.org/pdf/2410.05229." numbered="false">}}

-Even assuming GSM8K and GSM-Symbolic come from the same distribution, the results presented lack statistical rigour:

-Additionally, the claims about performance differences on GSM-Symbolic compared to GSM8K are not supported by formal statistical testing.
-Without a certain level of statistical rigour, it is impossible to distinguish between genuine phenomena and random variation in the data.

-The rest of this section aims to provide the statistical rigour needed to properly analyze these results.

-### Hypothesis testing

-To assess whether there are statistically significant differences in model performance between GSM8K and GSM-Symbolic, we can use hypothesis testing.
+The right tool to determine whether these differences are statistically significant is hypothesis testing.
-For each model $m$, we want to test whether its success probability on GSM8K, $p_{m,8k}$ equals its success probability on GSM-Symbolic, $p_{m,symb}$.
-This equality forms our null hypothesis.
-Our alternative hypothesis can take two forms:
+For each model $m$, we want to test whether its success probability on GSM8K, $p_{m, 8k}$ equals its success probability on GSM-Symbolic, $p_{m,symb}$.
+This equality forms our *null hypothesis*.
+Our *alternative hypothesis* can take two forms:

 - Two-sided: The success probabilities are different
 $$
 H_0: p_{m, 8k} = p_{m, symb} \quad\quad\quad H^\text{two-sided}_A: p_{m, 8k} \neq p_{m, symb}.
 $$
-- One-sided: The success probability on GSM8K is greater than on GSM-Symbolic
+- One-sided: The success probability on GSM8K is greater than that on GSM-Symbolic
 $$
 H_0: p_{m, 8k} = p_{m, symb} \quad\quad\quad H^\text{one-sided}_A: p_{m, 8k} < p_{m, symb}.
 $$

-Want to asssess this for each model independently, we use a two-sample test for the Binomial proportion.
-We use the normal approximation (i.e. a two-sample t-test) for those models where $N \cdot p_m \geq 10$ and $N \cdot (1-p_m) \geq 10$ ( the rule of thumb is that the approximation is good); and exact test otherwise (this is only for the OpenAI models)

-Common choices of significance level for statistical test are 5% and 1%.

-The results of these hypothesis tests at the 5% significance level can be read from the following chart (the results at the 1% level are included in the Appendix):
+We use Fisher exact test for the binomial proportion for all models:

+{{< figure library="true" src="fisher_pvalues.png" title="Fisher exact test: p-values for two-sided and one-sided tests across models.
+We use (*) to indicate models for which the null can be rejected at the 5% significance level in favour of the two-sided alternative." numbered="false">}}

-We see that there are 4 models for which we are able to reject the null: Gemma-7b, Mistral-7b-instruct-v0.1, Phi-2 and Llama3-8b.
-Note that the performance of Llama3-8b on GSM-Symbolic appears to be statistically better than on GSM8K (with some minor technicalities on one- vs two-sided tests that I won’t get into here).
+At the $5\%$ significance level, we see that there are 4 models for which we are able to reject the null: Gemma-7b, Mistral-7b-instruct-v0.1, Phi-2 and Llama3-8b.

-This analysis is by no means perfect (e.g. we haven’t discussed things like multiple testing,, which I might do in another post), but it does provide a degree of rigour, which I find increasingly necessary in LLM research.
-Especially when talking about concepts like “reasoning” that don’t have well-established definitions.
+Note that the performance of Llama3-8b on GSM-Symbolic appears to be statistically better than on GSM8K.

-**To summarise: analysing models independently, 21 out of 25 models show statistically equivalent performance on GSM8K and GSM-Symbolic.**
+To summarise: analysing models independently, 21 out of 25 models show statistically equivalent performance on GSM8K and GSM-Symbolic.

 ### Paired hypothesis test

-A few people correctly pointed out the trend that that many models perform worse on GSM-Symbolic than on GSM8K.
+There is a trend that that many models perform worse on GSM-Symbolic than on GSM8K.
 To assess the statistical significance of this systematic trend, we can conduct what is known as a paired difference test.
 The Wilcoxon signed-rank test would be an appropriate one to apply in our case with two important caveats.

 **Caveat 1**: Non-independent data.
 It will be incorrect to perform the test on all 25 models as these are not independent.
 There are several types of dependence to consider.
 Most obviously, the base models and their instruct-tuned version are clearly related (e.g. Gemma2-9b and Gemma2-9b-it).
 I’d also argue that different sizes within the same model family cannot be considered independent (e.g. mini-small-medium for Phi or 2b-9b-27b for Gemma); minor version updates (e.g. Mistral v0.1 vs 0.3, Phi 3 vs 3.5) will also likely be correlated.
 So although we have a sample of 25 models, the “effective” sample size is much, much smaller.